flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-throw-intermediate-event.md

 **Why it is important?** The Message Throw Intermediate Event is important because it allows different parts of a process to communicate and share information with each other.
 :::

-## Configuring a Message Throw Intermediate event
+## Configuring a message throw intermediate event

-A Message Throw Intermediate Event is an event in a process where a message is sent to trigger a communication or action with another part of the process (can be correlated with a catch event).
+A Message throw intermediate event is an event in a process where a message is sent to trigger a communication or action with another part of the process (can be correlated with a catch event).
 It represents the act of throwing a message to initiate a specific task or notification.
 The event creates a connection between the sending and receiving components, allowing information or instructions to be transmitted.
 Once the message is thrown, the process continues its flow while expecting a response or further actions from the receiving component.

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/building-blocks/node/throw_message_event.png#center)